Load balancing

 Load Balancer Basics

-Octopus Server provides a health check endpoint for your load balancer to ping: /api/octopusservernodes/ping
+Octopus Server provides a health check endpoint for your load balancer to ping: /api/octopusservernodes/ping.

-request to this URL on your Octopus Server nodes will return:
+Making a standard HTTP GET request to this URL on your Octopus Server nodes will return:

-when the Octopus Server node is online, but it is currently in drain mode preparing for maintenance. - Anything else indicates the Octopus Server node is offline, or something has gone wrong with this node.
+• Anything else indicates the Octopus Server node is offline, or something has gone wrong with this node.

 The Octopus Server node configuration is also returned as JSON in the HTTP response body.